espressomd/espresso/doc/sphinx/electrostatics.rst

 :ref:`Dielectric interfaces with the ICC* algorithm <Dielectric interfaces with the ICC algorithm>` and :ref:`Electrostatic Layer Correction (ELC)`.

+The algorithm doesn't have kernels to compute energies, and will therefore contribute 0 to the long-range potential energy of the system.
+This can be an issue for other algorithms, such as :ref:`reaction methods <Reaction methods>` and :ref:`energy-based steepest descent <Using a custom convergence criterion>`.

 .. _Debye-Hückel potential:

 Debye-Hückel potential